 Ingredients

-- 1 1.5 lb boneless pork tenderloin
+- 1.5 pounds boneless pork tenderloin

 - 2 tablespoons lemon pepper seasoning Trader Joe’s sells a great one!